 As the coronavirus pandemic prompts cancellations of scientific meetings around the world and shifts to virtual settings, we have been working on alternative methods to keep you informed of advances in 3D cell-based assay technology, new approaches for experimental program design, and the latest data produced using our drug discovery and safety platforms.
 In this blog post, our CEO Jan Lichtenberg describes InSphero's plan B: a new webinar series starting with our virtual SOT 2020 sessions.

-Our liver team was just putting the finishing touches on their presentations and posters when we heard that SOT 2020 was cancelled because of the coronavirus pandemic.
-While we applaud the decision of SOT leadership to put the health and safety of members first and join public health efforts to slow the community spread of this new virus, we can't help but be disappointed.
+Our liver team was just putting the finishing touches on their presentations and posters when we heard that SOT 2020 was canceled because of the coronavirus pandemic.
+While we applaud the decision of SOT leadership to put the health and safety of members first and join public health efforts to slow the community's spread of this new virus, we can't help but be disappointed.